 The Porsche Cayenne is one of the most popular crossover SUVs on the road for a reason.
 The German-engineered vehicle combines the rugged off-road capability of an SUV with the sporty performance of a Porsche.
 While these vehicles are another example of the company's mechanical and design excellence, they are not without their problems.
 Unfortunately, air suspension problems are an all-too-common issue for Porsche Cayenne owners.
 Let's take a look at how to spot suspension issues and what you can do about them.

-How To Check For Suspension Problems On Your Porsche Cayenne
+How To Check Your Porsche Cayenne for Suspension Problems

 Your Porsche Cayenne comes with an onboard alert system to let you know if your suspension has major issues.
 If you see "WARNING AIR SUSPENSION" in the cluster, your suspension is in need of repair.
 But even if you don't see this light, you could still be having suspension issues.
 Here are a few other ways to check.